Program: B.A., Urban Studies and Planning

 Sierra Hall (SH) 220

-- Know the key forces responsible for urban development in the U.S. and elsewhere in the world.
+- Understand the key forces responsible for urban and regional development in the U.S. and elsewhere in the world.

-- Demonstrate knowledge of appropriate methods and techniques to accomplish urban-related research.
+- Demonstrate knowledge of methods and techniques to accomplish urban-related research.

 ADT/STAR Act Degree Road Maps